The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Key value which will be used to encrypt the claims or inner JWT when a no-argument encrypt() method is called.
+Key value used to encrypt the claims or the inner JWT when a no-argument encrypt() method is called.

 smallrye.jwt.encrypt.key.id